-If you’re like me, you are constantly trying to fit more in your day.
+If you’re anything like me, you’re constantly trying to fit more in your day.
 Perhaps we should be taking more OUT of our day instead?

 If you’re finding it difficult to find time for meditation, mindful thinking, reflection and rest.
 Try these 5 ideas where you can practice active (awake) mindfulness meditation in your day.